XIMDEX/structured-data/doc/guide.md

 }
 ```

-We can see all the properties and the available types to each one for the type *Person* and the inherited schemas given in the "schemas" node.
-In this example the properties from the *Thing* schema.
+We can see all the properties and their available types for the *Person* type and their inherited schemas listed in the "schemas" node.
+In this example, some of the properties come from the *Thing* schema.

 #### Schema creation

-New schemas can be created by a given label name and optional comment.
-If this name is in use, the operation will be canceled.
+New schemas can be created with a given label name and an optional comment.
+If this name is already in use, the operation will be canceled.

-If the schema extends another schemas attributes, you can use the optional parameter *schemas* to send a list of unique id schemas and the priority of those.
+If the schema extends the attributes of other schemas, you can use the optional parameter *schemas* to send a list of unique id schemas and their priority.
 This last argument is optional.

 Example usage: